Our School Dogs

 The name Nigel is of English origin and means 'champion'.
-We think that suits our school dog perfectly!
+We think that suits him perfectly!

 - Studies have shown that the presence of companion animals can improve the wellbeing of children and lower the rate of anxiety

 - Having a companion animal in school can make a positive difference to the wellbeing of both staff and pupils

 - School dogs are able to provide comfort and affection to individuals in a variety of situations, helping young people cope with emotions, disorders or relationships